 |Collections By Locations||Topical Collections||Building the Collection|

-Acqusitions and Collection Services is a department in the library that builds the collection of the UCF Libraries to support the research and teaching needs of the university which involves a network of 20 librarians who work cooperatively with the classroom faculty.
-Each academic department has a faculty representative and a librarian assigned to select materials.
+Acqusitions and Collection Services is a department in the library that builds the collection of the UCF Libraries to support the research and teaching needs of the university and involves a network of subject librarians who work cooperatively with the classroom faculty.
+Each academic department has a faculty representative and a librarian assigned to select materials and make collection decisions.
 Suggestions for library materials can be made through the faculty representatives or to the librarian for a specific subject area.
 Questions about the collection should be addressed to Michael Arthur at 407-882-0143 or firstname.lastname@example.org.

 Format collections include not only books and serials but microform, and audio/visual media.
 Where books are located on all floors of the main library, non-print materials are located on the 3rd floor near the media desk.